Ancestry Onboarding

 Free trialers were cancelling for a variety of reasons, with cost being the primary reason.
 Because cost was outside of our team's scope, I looked at the next two reasons: "Something else" and "I am done researching my family history."

 For customers who selected “I am done researching my family history” as an answer, their top two reasons were that Ancestry had “answered the questions [they] had” and that they weren’t “finding anything interesting.”
+Customers weren't finding value in the product in the initial days of their 14-day free trial.

 Solution